CARV-ICS-FORTH/tebis/README.md

 # Tebis
-Tebis is a persistent LSM key value store desinged for fast storage devices and RDMA networks.
-Tebis uses two main technologies 1) Key Value (KV) separation vis its [Kreon](https://github.com/CARV-ICS-FORTH/kreon/graphs/traffic) open source storage engine and 2) RDMA networking.
-The idea in Tebis is that due to KV separation the compaction I/O traffic is reduced.
+Tebis is a persistent LSM key value (KV) store desinged for fast storage devices and RDMA networks.
+Tebis uses two main technologies :
-Second, RDMA communication is cheap in terms of CPU cycles and provides high throughput.
-Based on these two observations, Tebis instead of repeating the compaction process in the cluster performs the compaction once and send its results via the network.
+ 1. Hybrid KV placement via its [Parallax](https://github.com/CARV-ICS-FORTH/parallax) LSM KV store to reduce I/O amplification and increase CPU efficiency.
+  2. Index shipping via CPU efficient RDMA bulk network transfers to reduce the compaction overhead in replicas.
+Instead of repeating the compaction in replicas primary ships the index which replicas rewrite to be valid for their storage address space.

+More details can be found in the Eurosys '22 paper [Tebis: Index Shipping for Efficient Replication in LSM Key-Value Stores](https://dl.acm.org/doi/abs/10.1145/3492321.3519572).

 # Project structure
 ## The following folders contain
-- YCSB-CXX contains the C++ version of the YCSB benchmark along with the driver to run YCSB-CXX
+- YCSB-CXX contains the C++ version of the YCSB benchmark along with a Tebis driver
-- kreon_lib contains a fork with some modification of the Kreon storage engine
-- kreon_rdma contains code rdma utilities used in the project
+- tebis_rdma contains code rdma utilities used in the project
-- kreon_server contains all the server related code
+- tebis_server contains all the server related code
-- kreon_rdma_client contains the client side code of Tebis
+- tebis_rdma_client contains the client side code of Tebis
-- File  kreon_rdma_client/kreon_rdma_client.h  contains the public API of the client API
+- File  tebis_rdma_client/tebis_rdma_client.h  contains the public API of the client API

 # Building Tebis
 **Note: It has been tested with gcc 10.1.0**

 ## Build Dependencies

-To build Kreon, the following libraries have to be installed on your system:
+To build Tebis, the following libraries have to be installed on your system:
 * `libnuma` - Allocations with NUMA policy
 * `libibverbs` - Infiniband verbs
 * `librdmacm` - RDMA Connection Manager
 * `libzookeeper_mt` - Zookeeper client bindings for C

 For Mellanox cards, the Infiniband and RDMA libraries are included in the software package provided by the vendor.
-Additionally, Kreon uses cmake for its build system and the gcc and g++ compilers for its compilation.
+Additionally, Tebis uses cmake for its build system and the gcc and g++ compilers for its compilation.

 ### Installing Dependencies on Ubuntu 18.04 LTS